GanVib18/portfolio/README.md

 <p align="center">
 Data Scientist specializing in behavioral modeling, Bayesian inference, and ML deployment at scale.
 3+ years of experience across research and production, with a track record of shipping models that directly move revenue.
-Comfortable across the full ML lifecycle — from experimentation and statistical validation to Snowflake-integrated deployment and drift monitoring.
+Comfortable across the full ML lifecycle, from experimentation and statistical validation to Snowflake-integrated deployment and drift monitoring.
 </p>